silky/silky.github.com/src/posts/2018-07-25-ethics-of-AI.md

 field and interested in making changes in my day-to-day life, what kind of tools or ideas would be useful for me?
 What should I do?

-Alongside this thought, another thought I had is that I don't really like big lists of rules.
-Here's a few:
+Alongside this thought, another thought I had is that somehow the big lists of rules feel very impersonal and disconnected from my experiences.
+I also feel a little bit unsatisfied about opt-in rules.
+Here's a few from the around the place, that I've seen:

 - [Future of Life](https://futureoflife.org/ai-principles/) (June 2018, relevant items)
     - 5 - Race Avoidance: Teams developing AI systems should actively cooperate to